lionelclement/Elvex/README.md

 In practical terms, how can you use Elvex to build a Text Generator for an application (such as a Chatbot, Letter-writer, etc)?
 --------------------

-To use **Elvex** software on your application, you first need to create a **lexicon** and a **grammar** by using the **Elvex language** and adhering to the **Elvex formalism**.
+To use **Elvex** software on your application, you first need to create a **lexicon** and **grammatical rules** by using the **Elvex language** and adhering to the **Elvex formalism**.

-The inputs will depend on the **Elvex** grammar built for your application, encompassing both the meaning and the enunciative intent.
+The inputs will depend on the grammar built for your application, encompassing both the meaning and the enunciative intent.

-The Elvex software can be compiled on any platform and launched from an application or operating system.

 a) The **lexicon**

 Each time you want to use a word, it needs to be thoroughly defined in the lexicon, which can vary depending on the specific domain.
 This entails describing every word you intend to generate.
-Writing entries for all the basic words, compounds, and idiomatic phrases can be a time-consuming and expensive endeavor (taking several months for one person or several weeks within a narrow domain).
+Writing entries for all the basic words, compounds, and idiomatic phrases can be a time-consuming and expensive endeavor.
+Typically, this process takes several weeks to several months for one person in a specific domain.

 **Elvex** is designed to compute huge lexicons (with hundreds of thousands of forms, tens of thousands of lemmas and lexemes, and hundreds of parts of speech) by distinguishing morphological forms from lemmas and lexemes.

-b) The **grammar**
+b) The **grammatical rules**

 In addition to the lexicon, you will also need to create a natural language grammar.
 This grammar serves as the language model for the NLG.